 Awards, Honors, and Distinctions

-- Fellows.
-Institute for Electrical and Electronics Engineers.
+- Fellow.
+Institute for Electrical and Electronics Engineers (IEEE).
 1996

-- Fellows.
-American Institute for Medical and Biological Engineering.
+- Fellow.
+American Institute for Medical and Biological Engineering (AIMBE).
 1994

 - BME 510: Bayesian Analysis in Biomedical Engineering (GE, EL)

 - BME 671L: Signal Processing and Applied Mathematics